CAMP Corsa Ice Axe in the Alpine Garden, Mt Washington (NH)

 The picture above also shows a series of notches at the end of the Corsa shaft that make it easier than the Raven to get a grip on the shaft during a self arrest.
 The duct tapes wrapped around my Raven helps a bit with this, but is mainly intended for its insulation value.

-After successfully climbing Mt Washington last weekend with the Corsa Ice Axe, my mind is mind up about its worthiness for the more gnarly peaks in the White Mountains, and I plan on using it exclusively for the rest of the winter.
+After successfully climbing Mt Washington last weekend with the Corsa Ice Axe, my mind is mind up about its worthiness for the more gnarly peaks in the White Mountains, and I plan on using it exclusively.
 While the weight savings in switching from the BD Raven to the Corsa is attractive, the fact is that this is an appropriately aggressive axe for my locale, particularly since it will remain lashed to my backpack most of the time, and held in reserve in case I need it.

 Disclosure: CAMP provided sectionhiker.com with a complementary Corsa Ice Axe for this review.